 - Explain how to construct references according to the Harvard Standard for a variety of different sources

-- Give examples of how to present references in your text include a sample bibliography
+- Give examples of how to present references in your text and includes a sample bibliography

-This guide can be downloaded is a PDF version.
+This guide can be downloaded as a full PDF.